 Armed conflict also affects international commercial arbitration, with concepts like force majeure, frustration, and coercion increasingly tested in cases involving business disruptions.
 Arbitrators also may be asked to address issues under the laws of war in commercial arbitrations.

-In 2022, Suzanne Spears founded Paxus LLP, a boutique law firm based in London specialising in public international law, international arbitration, and business and human rights.
-Suzanne has practiced in these areas for more than two decades in London and New York, including as a partner in the International Arbitration group at Allen & Overy (now A&O Shearman), where she also led the Business and Human Rights practice.
+In 2022, Suzanne Spears founded Paxus LLP, a London-based boutique specialising in public international law, arbitration, and business and human rights.
+She has over 20 years’ experience in London and New York, including as a partner at Allen & Overy (now A&O Shearman), where she led the Business and Human Rights practice.
+Her earlier roles include work with the UN High Commissioner for Human Rights in Colombia, the Inter-American Institute of Human Rights, and the Council on Foreign Relations, focusing on multinational corporations in conflict and peace processes.

 Hosted by: